 Setting objectives and targets and having a plan as to how to achieve them is common to both management standards.
 This is not surprising, since the process is common to setting and achieving other kinds of business goals.
 Targets need to specific and measurable so that you are able to monitor your progress in reaching them.
 Plans should also be specific as to who’s responsible and when these objectives should be achieved.
 Obviously both objectives and plans will need to be reviewed and updated regularly.

 Both management systems refer to providing sufficient resources (financial, material, and human) to implement and maintain the management system.
 Roles, responsibilities and accountabilities for the safety and quality systems also need to be defined – typically in organisation charts and job descriptions.
 Each standard requires a management representative (could be the same person) who is responsible for implementing and maintaining the system and reporting back to “top management”.

 Part of ‘implementation’ includes determining training needs, providing training (internally or externally) and managing training records.
 This includes safety related training, training for specific job tasks and also training for the management system itself.
-Similar requirements for training and competency are detailed under “resource management” in the ISO 9001 quality management standard.
+Similar requirements for Competency and Awareness are detailed under “7.1 Resources” in the ISO 9001 quality management standard.

 Consultation is specifically listed in the safety management standard, requiring that employees be consulted in health and safety matters.
 Communication to internal and external parties are part of both quality and safety management and, consistent with its focus, the quality standard specifically refers to customer communication.